iamsumitmandloi/movies_app/README.md

 ## 🔑 API Configuration

 The app uses TMDB (The Movie Database) API.
+For security:
+- API key is loaded from environment variables
-The API key is included for demonstration purposes.
+- A placeholder is set for demonstration purposes
+- Get your API key from: https://www.themoviedb.org/settings/api

 ---